FelixAburto/Implementing-a-SIEM-In-Azure-and-Mapping-Live-Cyber-Attacks/README.md

 ### Using KQL to Extract Information:

 Next we will add KQL Regex Query to extract relevant information needed to map out the cyber attacks within Microsoft Sentinel.
 The query is included in a txt file within the repository.
-After we enter in the query run it to make sure it is extracting the data correctly.
+After we enter in the query, run it to make sure it is extracting the data correctly.
 It should look like this afterwards:
 <br />

 <br />